rheaditi/GitWithPluralsight/commands.md

-* HI!
-This is just some stuff and notes on what I learnt from git
+# Hi!

-* This line of text only appears in both branches now
+This is just some stuff... and few notes on what I learnt, following the course.

-#Learnt Stuff:-
+## Commands etc.

-git  add <path>
+* git  add <path>
 	adds the contents of current path to the index
 	-v for verbose